 Learning the alphabet is easy when used with the technique of picture association.
 At the bottom of each flashcard, a suggestion is given as to what the letter resembles and what sound it makes.
-For example, the Punjabi letter for "h" resembles a hook and hook begins with the sound "h".
-In addition, at the top of each flashcard, the name of the letter is given and the sound it makes is given in parenthesis.
+For example, the Punjabi letter for the sound "h" resembles a hook and hook begins with the letter "h".

 Read Lesson One